 Thereafter, they will meet with Head Chef Kyle Pierce for a review of their work on a regular basis.
 These meetings are intended as shared dialogues and provide the chefs as well as the interns with an opportunity to chart progress and define goals for the internship period.
 At any time, an intern can schedule a meeting with the head chef to discuss his progress or any matters of concern.

 The RSFP internship position is paid with a small benefit.
-Room and board are provided.
+For some of the internship slots, room and board are provided.